Active forensics to defend against cyber grid blackouts

 Four years later, the result is the Threat Intelligence Grid Recovery (TIGR) package.
 Housed in a rugged battery-powered portable device, TIGR uses lightweight sensors and machine-learning algorithms to diagnose a cyber attack at the source.

-“The TIGR project is really an attempt to figure out how to support what I call ‘active forensics’ in industrial control system (ICS) computers,” explained Michael Locasto, Ph.D., a Principal Computer Scientist at SRI International and Principal Investigator for the DARPA-funded Rapid Attack Detection, Isolation and Characterization Systems (RADICS) program.
+“The TIGR project is really an attempt to figure out how to support what I call ‘active forensics’ in industrial control system (ICS) computers,” explained Michael Locasto, Ph.D., former Principal Computer Scientist at SRI International and Principal Investigator for the DARPA-funded Rapid Attack Detection, Isolation and Characterization Systems (RADICS) program.

 The term “active forensics” may conjure up an image of law enforcement officials preserving evidence and collecting snapshots.
 That’s only part of the picture.
 In the world of cybersecurity, the response includes a rapid triage of compromised devices or services such as a power outage.
 It’s more like investigating and stopping a crime in real time.